adityamangal410/portfolio_v2/README.md

 3. I like to blog about technical stuff mostly related to Data Science and Machine Learning.
 4. Java is my first love and R/Python are competing for a close second.
 4. In an ideal world, this blog would also contain my writings about travel, random musings and photography among other things.
 One day, some day.
-5. If you have any questions or suggestions or feedback, you're always welcome to connect with me at adityamangal410 [at] yahoo [dot] co [in].
+5. If you have any questions or suggestions or feedback, you're always welcome to connect with me at adityamangal410 [at] yahoo [dot] co [dot] in.

 Here are the technologies/tools and their references that I'm mostly using to run this blog -